react18-tools/typingfx/README.md

 | `setPaused(boolean)`      | Pause or resume                        |
 | `setComponentAnimation()` | Update animation for custom components |

-> ℹ️ These updates are local to the instance and don't require re-rendering the full `Typeout` flow.
+> ℹ️ These updates are **instance-local**, fast, and non-intrusive.

-> Useful for interactive controls, settings panels, and live demos.
+> Use the `storeId` prop to group/manage the animation props across TypeOut instances.

 ---